Developing a Lecture Script through Dialogue

 Local CPD goals

-Equip teachers with the ability to develop material, especially in the context of a lecture or a presentation, that is engaging for the audience, thus is enables the audience to actively participate and learn.
-Enable teachers to re-evaluate their assumptions about the learners background knowledge.
+Equip teachers with the ability to develop learning material, especially in the context of a lecture or a presentation, that is pedagogically coherent; thus it enables the audience to engage, actively participate, and learn.
+Support teachers to re-evaluate their assumptions about learners’ background knowledge to better align content with students’ needs.

 Needs defined in STEM-CPD Roadmap